8.3 National strategy on creativity and culture for young people

 - Give young people opportunities for participation in local, regional or national actions.

-The national coordinator for the drafting, implementation and monitoring of the National Youth Strategy is the Youth Board of Cyprus.
-For the implementation of the Strategy a Cross-sectorial Working Group on Youth is established to ensure constant coordination and close cooperation among all governmental institutions that deal with youth issues.
-The Cross-sectorial Working Group has developed the two 3-year Action Plans (2017-2019 & 2020-2022) and the first Progress Report 2017-2019 of the National Youth Strategy.
+The national coordinator for the drafting, implementation and monitoring of the National Youth Strategy is the Youth Board of Cyprus (YBC).
+For the implementation of the Strategy, a Cross-sectorial Working Group on Youth is established to ensure constant coordination and close cooperation among all governmental institutions that deal with youth issues.
+The Cross-sectorial Working Group has developed two 3-year Action Plans (2017-2019 & 2020-2022) and the first Progress Report 2017-2019 of the National Youth Strategy.

-The National Youth Strategy for 2017-2022 is the newest policy document and the first in its kind at the national level.
-Before the National Youth Strategy there was no other policy document concerning youth in culture and creativity nor the sector in general either.
+The National Youth Strategy for 2017-2022 is the newest policy document and the first in its kind at national level.
+Before the National Youth Strategy, there was no other policy document concerning youth in culture and creativity nor the broader sector of culture.
 The Strategy has not undergone any revisions since 2017.